Udit21Ag/blockchain/README.md

 BITS Blockchain recruitment task-1

+blockchain-backend folder contains the backend task while the rest is frontend task.

 Made a responsive clone of Webflow

 Also added a Contact Us button at the end of the page to show that the site can navigate to different pages.